 How Would You Know If You Have IBS-D?

 An IBS-D diagnosis is based on chronic diarrhea or altered bowel habits towards loose and watery stools.
 It’s also very likely that you suffer from abdominal pain, bloating, gas, and other gut pain.
 If you suffer slower motility and tend to be more constipated then it’s called IBS-C.

 Common conventional medical practice is for a doctor to rule out other inflammatory bowel or organ conditions like Crohn’s disease or stomach ulcers.
 The Merck Manual suggests that diet can bring relief (gasp…) and also antidiarrheal drugs and antidepressants (seriously!?) as ways to treat IBS-D. Of course, any conventional treatment guide will mention fiber, laxatives and exercise as helpful but the reality is none of these actually solve the underlying problem.
 And for most people these options don’t offer much relief from the symptoms.

 When I was ready for a different opinion, I wish I would have found a resource like this.
 Below are 13 common root causes of your chronic diarrhea and a few ideas on how you can rule them out.
 The point is: you have the power to change your health.
 But it starts with you first bringing these ideas to your doctor.
-Then, if he/she is unwilling to help you can find a better one here.
+Then, if he/she is unwilling to help you can find a better one on our practitioners page.

 13 Root Causes of IBS-D

 The root causes of IBS-D are actual problems that, until corrected, will continue to cause diarrhea and can lead to further health decline.
 This list is in no particular order and if need be could be printed to take to your next doctor’s appointment.